The Maltese Bippy

-The Maltese Bippy is a 1969 film directed by Norman Panama and released by Metro-Goldwyn-Mayer.
+The Maltese Bippy is a 1969 comedy horror film, directed by Norman Panama and released by Metro-Goldwyn-Mayer.
 The film is a vehicle for comedy team Dan Rowan and Dick Martin, who had recently found fame in their television show Rowan & Martin's Laugh-In.
 "Bippy" is a catchphrase from their show.

+In the film, two sexploitation producers are suspects in a murder investigation.
+One of them considers himself a werewolf, and suspects that his monstrous alter ego performed the murder.

 Plot

-Business has never been so bad for Sam Smith and Ernest Gray, partners in soft-core porn-film production.
-After their movie set is busted by the authorities, the hapless pair become prime suspects in a nearby cemetery murder.
+Business has never been so bad for sexploitation filmmakers Sam Smith and Ernest Gray.
+After their premises are busted by the authorities for non-payment of rent, the hapless pair become prime suspects in a nearby cemetery murder.
 The mental pressure of near-destitution and criminal investigation becomes overwhelming for Ernest.
 So much so, he comes to believe he has mutated into America's first werewolf.
 He begins to question whether he—or rather, his lycanthropic self—might be the culprit responsible for homicide in the neighborhood graveyard.